lb930/AWS/S3 to MySQL RDS/readme.md

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/mysql_aws.PNG)

-Give it a name (the default value is database-1), pick a user name and a password.
+Give it a name (the default value is database-1), pick a username and a password.
 You will need this information later.
 Click on 'Create Database'.
 It will now take a few minutes before the instance goes live.

 In the database overview, select your database and hit 'Modify'.
 Scroll down to 'Connectivity' and 'Additional configuration' and set it to 'Publicly accessible.
 Confirm your changes.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/public_access.PNG)

-In order to connect to your database instance with MySQl workbench, you need to allow all incoming connections.
-In order to do so, go to your database, scroll down to 'Securitu Group Rules' and click on the security group if it has been configured.
+In order to connect to your database instance with MySQL workbench, you need to allow all incoming connections.
+In order to do so, go to your database, scroll down to 'Security Group Rules' and click on the security group if it has been configured.
 In the security group page, you will see an 'Inbound rules' tab.
 Select it and click on 'Edit inbound rules'.
 Change the source to 'Anywhere'.

 ![](https://raw.githubusercontent.com/lb930/AWS/main/S3%20to%20MySQL%20RDS/Screenshots/inbound_rules.PNG)